Medium vs Substack: A comparison of two popular publishing platforms

 Settings

 Here you can change your publication name and description.
-You can also edit discoverability options (such as tags) and personalize your About page, to explain the benefits of reading your publication and becoming a subscriber.
+You can also edit discoverability options (such as tags) and personalize your About page to explain the benefits of reading your publication and becoming a subscriber.

 Compatibility and integrations

-A crucial element of Substack’s offering is the chance to import content from numerous other platforms.
-This saves you time since you don’t have to manually copy and paste your content from each platform you frequent.
-Substack provides import functionality for the Mailchimp, WordPress, TinyLetter, Tumblr, website RSS feed, podcast RSS feed, Stripe and more.
+A crucial element of Substack's offering is the chance to import content from numerous other platforms.
+This saves you time since you don't have to manually copy and paste your content from each platform you frequent.
+Substack provides import functionality for Mailchimp, WordPress, TinyLetter, Tumblr, website RSS feed, podcast RSS feed, Stripe, and more.

 That said, much of Substack's focus on integrations is on data and tracking, so you can add a Facebook Pixel ID, Twitter Pixel ID, Parse.ly Pixel ID, Google Analytics Pixel ID, Google Tag Manager ID, Google Site Verification, and Facebook Site Verification.